Eddie Edwards (wrestler)

-Eric Maher (born December 30, 1983) is an American professional wrestler who is known by the ring name Eddie Edwards.
-He is signed to Total Nonstop Action Wrestling (TNA).
-He is a member of The System.
+Eric Maher (born December 30, 1983), better known by the ring name Eddie Edwards, is an American professional wrestler.
+He is signed to Total Nonstop Action Wrestling (TNA), where he is the second and current leader of The System.

 In TNA, Edwards is a former two-time TNA World Champion, two-time TNA X Division Champion and a seven-time TNA World Tag Team Champion, where he won it five times with Davey Richards and twice with Brian Myers.

 Edwards has also wrestled for Ring of Honor (ROH), where he is a former World Champion, the inaugural Television Champion and a two-time World Tag Team Champion with his partner Davey Richards as the American Wolves.
 He won ROH's Survival of the Fittest tournament in November 2010 which propelled him to win the World Championship.
 His World Championship victory made him the first wrestler to win the ROH Triple Crown and the first wrestler to ever hold both the TNA and ROH Triple Crowns.
 He was also a regular for the Southern California-based promotion Pro Wrestling Guerrilla (PWG) and has made several tours of Japan with Pro Wrestling Noah, where he is a former GHC Heavyweight Champion, making him the first gaijin to hold that title.

 Between TNA, ROH and Noah, Edwards has won 15 total championships (including four world championships) and is the only wrestler to have held the TNA, ROH and GHC world championships.